 - Depression: Depressive illness is more common in people with DS and mental health problems generally are more common in people with learning disability.
 Mental health assessment may be required if the patient presents with changes in behaviour or mood, or loss of skills.
-Changes such as sustained periods of low mood, - Dementia: Alzheimer's dementia occurs much more commonly and earlier in people with DS.
+Changes such as sustained periods of low mood, crying spells and not enjoying things. - Dementia: Alzheimer's dementia occurs much more commonly and earlier in people with DS.

 Dementia screen should be done if the patient presents with loss of skills or other changes in behaviour or seizures.
-Baseline functioning should be established early in people with DS (See 'Ageing with Downs Syndrome'- Page 31).
+Baseline functioning should be established early in people with DS (See 'Ageing with Downs Syndrome'- Page 30).

-• Teeth: The facial features of individuals with DS contribute to a variety of potential dental problems.

-Six monthly dental review should be completed.
+- Teeth: The facial features of individuals with DS contribute to a variety of potential dental problems. - Six monthly dental review should be completed. - Cardiac: 40 60% of people with DS have congenital heart problems and new valve problems may present in adult life.